Tributes paid to three killed in car crash

 “I didn’t really know the boys and one of our friends who is recovering, we just really hope for her on the road to recovery.”

-It is understood he was arrested after being asked to leave the area.
+He later told the PA news agency he had been taken to Rumney police station and later released.

-Speaking before he was arrested, Mr Taylor, a film and TV extra, told the PA news agency: “When I heard the reports, I just couldn’t believe it could be possible that a car could come off and no one know they were there.
+Speaking before he was arrested, Mr Taylor, a film and TV extra, told PA: “When I heard the reports, I just couldn’t believe it could be possible that a car could come off and no one know they were there.

 “I still don’t understand it.